lgeurts/lgeurts.github.io/_posts/2022-11-11-mastering-the-vim-language.md

 [![Watch the video](https://img.youtube.com/vi/wlR5gYd6um0/maxresdefault.jpg)](https://youtu.be/wlR5gYd6um0)

-Please note that [Chris Toomey](https://ctoomey.com/) ***is flying*** through commands and concepts, making it quite difficult to follow for Vim newbies or intermediate users like myself.

-If anything, this video finally made me really want to understand Vim's grammar.
+Please note that [Chris Toomey](https://ctoomey.com/) ***is flying*** through commands and concepts, making it quite difficult to follow for Vim newbies or users like myself.
+If anything, this video made me really want to understand Vim's grammar.